RealWenzhangGe/bandou/README.md

-# Getting Started with Create React App
+# Getting Started with Bandou Movie

+This SPA is designed to call omdbapi to search and get IMDB movies, allowing users to jump through and view them.

+If you successfully npm start locally it will look like this:

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).